 - Segment their class into groups to make it easy to deliver tailored learning content to support emerging and fast learners.

 - Use content more flexibly – whether that’s creating a clip of a movie, TV program or even their own video and adding an interactive quiz to it or sharing videos with specific learning groups within their class.

 - Allow students to dig deeper into topics of interest with their own portal and safe age-appropriate content.

-Joe Pour, ClickView’s Head of Product credits the design of the new platform to an organisation-wide commitment to making a truly teacher-first product.
+Joe Pour, ClickView’s Chief Product Officer credits the design of the new platform to an organisation-wide commitment to making a truly teacher-first product.

 “After listening to the concerns of teachers, we aimed to deliver a platform that was simple, seamless, and safe.
 We’ve aimed to make it easier to search, select and use video content in a way that is more targeted for each year level, learning ability and subject or topic.
 Providing access to curriculum-aligned ClickView content and ad-free free-to-air television programs and movies remains core to our product.
 However, our research drove us to create a complete teaching tool to meet the needs of modern primary schools, taking ClickView well beyond a collection of video content,” Joe said.

-New customers will have the first chance to use the new platform while the ClickView team prepare for a smooth transition for our existing schools.
+New customers will have the first chance to use the new platform while the ClickView team prepares for a smooth transition for our existing schools.